Biodiversity Collage | Workshop

 Biodiversity Collage and further editions of this event

-Since ONet mainly operates virtually in English, this page advertises the free online version of the event in English.
+Since ONet mainly operates virtually in English, we are sharing Fresque de la biodiversité Québec's free online version of the event in English, with many thanks.

-• For further in-person workshops in different locations across Europe — some free and some at a small charge — see the official overview: while most are available in French, you will currently find advertised
+- For further in-person workshops in different locations across Europe — some free and some at a small charge — see the official overview.
+While most are available in French, you will currently also find advertised

 Host your own Biodiversity Collage